Non-exhaustive list of issues that need to be addressed in Australia…

 > Ban lending to finance the purchase of investments such as real estate and shares, which should be financed out of savings.

-If anybody wonders how we could possibly fund our common needs with a flat rate of income tax of 20% on all income, I’ll tell you.
-Don’t provide the entities responsible for delivering government projects with super profits.
+If anybody wonders how Australian citizens could possibly fund their common needs with a flat rate of income tax of 25% on all income, I’ll tell you.
+Don’t provide the entities responsible for delivering government projects with super profits, such as the $50 billion that the federal government committed for a fleet of twelve submarines in 2019, which has now infamously increased to an even larger amount.
 Start looking at the largest amounts to find waste in government spending and work your way down – all the way down.
-Government spending could easily be reduced by 60% with no reduction in the quality of government services provided.
+Government spending could easily be reduced by 30% with no reduction in the quality of government services provided.

 > Abolish the Goods & Services Tax (GST).

-The Goods & Services Tax in Australia is double taxation of income on which income tax has already been paid.
-The government wasn’t satisfied with the income tax that citizens paid on their earnings.
+The Goods & Services Tax (GST) in Australia constitutes double taxation of income on which income tax has already been paid.
+The Australian federal government wasn’t satisfied with the income tax that citizens paid on their earnings.
 It wanted more.
-So, on 1st July, 2000, it introduced the GST to tax the income that the citizenry have left after they’ve already paid income tax.
-This is an attack on the property rights of the citizenry over the income that they earn.
+So, on 1st July, 2000, it introduced the Goods & Services Tax (GST) to tax the income that the citizenry have left after they’ve already paid income tax, which is an attack on the property rights of the citizenry over this remaining income.
 The citizenry earn income and are obligated to pay income tax to the government to fund their common needs.
 One would hope that they have property rights over their remaining income, but no!
-The government wants more and the citizenry are on the hook for 1/11 in GST of all of the goods and services they purchase with their after-tax income.
+The government wants more and the citizenry are on the hook for 1/11 in GST (i.e. 10/110) of all of the goods and services they purchase with their after-tax income.

 Capital gains tax is in direct opposition to property rights and should be abolished.
-With capital gains tax in force, if somebody saves up some money and then invests it in shares (or any asset for that matter), they quite obviously don’t have full property rights to the asset they purchase, because if they later sell this asset for more than they paid for it, the government wants a cut of the gain via capital gains tax.
-If they have full property rights to it, they could sell it and keep the full amount they receive for it without paying any capital gains tax.
+With capital gains tax in force, if somebody saves up some money and then invests it in shares (or any asset), they quite obviously don’t have full property rights to the asset they purchase, because if they later sell this asset for more than they paid for it, the government wants a cut of the capital gain via capital gains tax.
+If they have full property rights to the asset they purchase, they could sell it and keep the full amount they receive for it without paying any capital gains tax.

 > Abolish all taxes on the profits of businesses.